-- 1. Go4TaskHandler redesign: Decouple client and server tasks from master and slave role.
+- Go4TaskHandler redesign: Decouple client and server tasks from master and slave role.
 This implies that analysis can run in the network both as server or client task (as in previous Go4 versions).
 Vice versa, gui can run either as client or as server (previous behavior).
 Additionally, TGo4AnalysisClient class now inherits TGo4Slave (previously TGo4ClientTask), and TGo4Display inherits TGo4Master (previously TGo4ServerTask).
 One analysis server can be connected by many Go4 GUIs (one controller/administrator GUI, and several observer GUIs). - 2.
 Go4TaskHandler redesign: Password for login of master client to slave server with accounts for administrator, controller, and observer roles.
 Additionally, some Go4 commands are forbidden if master is logged in with a low priority account (observer e.g. may not reconfigure analysis, but only request objects for display).
-Default passwords may be changed in MainUserAnalysis code (see chapter 5.3.2 page 39). - 3.
+Default passwords may be changed in MainUserAnalysis code (see chapter 4.3.2 page 41). - 3.
 Go4GUI prepared to run with analysis server: Command go4 -client will start the GUI master task in client mode.
 In this case, the Launch analysis dialogue requests for login account, password, node and connection port of the analysis server.
-Moreover, a client GUI may first launch a new analysis server in an xterm and connect to it afterwards (see chapter 5.3.2 page 39). - 4.
-Example of analysis server in package Go4Example2Step: MainUserAnalysis may be started from command line with option -server as third argument (first arguments like batch, see Fehler!
-Verweisquelle konnte nicht gefunden werden.,page Fehler!
-Textmarke nicht definiert.), thus starting the analysis as server.
+Moreover, a client GUI may first launch a new analysis server in an xterm and connect to it afterwards (see chapter 4.3.2 page 41). - 4.
+Example of analysis server in package Go4Example2Step: MainUserAnalysis may be started from command line with option -server as third argument (first arguments like batch, see Error!
+Reference source not found.,page Error!
+Bookmark not defined.), thus starting the analysis as server.
 Processing starts immediately (no submit from GUI necessary).
-Command line parameters of this example will set additional boolean arguments (servermode, autorun) of TGo4AnalysisClient constructor appropriately (see chapter 5.3.2 page 39). - 5.
+Command line parameters of this example will set additional boolean arguments (servermode, autorun) of TGo4AnalysisClient constructor appropriately (see chapter 4.3.2 page 41). - 5.
 ROOT macro execution with Go4 analysis server: A Go4 environment and analysis server can be started from any ROOT session in the background (.x go4Init.C).
 Go4 GUIs may connect to this server and request data from running analysis macros, or control macro via Start/Stop buttons.
-New methods TGo4Analysis::WaitForStart() to poll for the Go4 environment running state, and TGo4Analysis::Process() to invoke the Go4 analysis loop explicitely from ROOT macro (checks also for STOP).
+New methods TGo4Analysis::WaitForStart() to poll for the Go4 environment running state, and TGo4Analysis::Process() to invoke the Go4 analysis loop explicitly from ROOT macro (checks also for STOP).
 Example macros hsimple.C, hsimplego4.C and treedrawgo4.C.
-See chapter 6 page 76. - 6.
+See chapter 5 page 82. - 6.
 Analysis: UserPreLoop() and UserPostLoop() are only executed once when analysis running state is changing.
 In previous versions, each press on Start, or Stop button, respectively, would execute the corresponding method another time.
 Bugfix: postloop was called twice if analysis client was terminated in running state. - 7.
-Bugfix: MbsAPI/f evt.c (close of streamserver). - 8.
+Bugfix: MbsAPI/f\evt.c (close of streamserver). - 8.
 Bugfix: Labels for conditions and markers were not drawn correctly in logscale anymore for ROOT v>4.03/02. - 9.
-Bugfix: Adjusted reallocation behaviour in TGo4Socket and TGo4Buffer to changed definition of TBuff-er::klsOwner flag for ROOT versions>4.03/02 - 10.
+Bugfix: Adjusted reallocation behaviour in TGo4Socket and TGo4Buffer to changed definition of TBuffer:klsOwner flag for ROOT versions>4.03/02 - 10.
 Fixed several small memory leaks.

-13.13 New features in Go4 v2.9 (February 05)
+12.16 New features in Go4 v2.9 (February 05)